 - 1. District Enrollment form

 - A. Full Name

 - B. Address

 - C. Date of Birth

 - D. Cohort class graduation date

-- E. Do you have a high school diploma?
+- E. Must include the question and answer to: Do you have a high school diploma?

 - 2. Transcript Analysis, used to determine what classes student needs to graduate.

 - 3. Individual Graduation Plan, outlining the plan for the student to graduate, showing classes needed and the estimated enrollment date in those courses.

 - 4. Enrollment in high school credit earning courses.